 There is actually a good reason why people generally resign after losing their queen, this is a good topic since inexperienced players are dumbfounded by this.

-I think I know the reason (s) on why this happens, keep on reading if you are interested.
+I think I know the reason (s) on why this happens, this will put some perspective on this topic.
+Without further ado, let’s get started.

 People resign after losing their queen because of the material disadvantage